 Are there judges specializing in environmental cases?

-111. There are no judges exclusively specialising in environmental cases.
+138. There are no judges exclusively specialising in environmental cases.
 If, however, certain judges possibly have the necessary qualifications (e.g. environmental lawyer), the chairpersons of the courts may take this into account when assigning cases.
-There are 4 judges with environmental lawyer qualifications at the Metropolitan Court of Budapest, 1 in Hajdú-Bihar County, 1 in Komárom-Esztergom County, 2 in Nógrád County and 2 in Pest County – a total of 10 judges in the country.

 What overall costs do members of the public incur in bringing cases to court?